ABOUT MS. ANDERSON-KAHL

 ABOUT THE PROGRAM

-At the beginning of 5th grade, all students come to the band room in pairs to try the instruments.
+In the fall of 5th grade, all students come to the band room in pairs to try the instruments.
 We take notes on their natural aptitude for each instrument and their top three choices.
 After compiling information, invitations are given to students to participate in band on their recommended instrument.

 Using Essential Elements as their lesson book, students focus on building the foundational skills of playing their instrument, reading music, instrument care, and playing in a group setting.

-Rock Valley continually starts almost 90% of 5th graders in band.
-They meet every Tuesday and Thursday for 45 minutes and perform two official concerts at night and two unofficial concerts during the school day.
+Rock Valley starts around 90% of 5th graders in band.
+They meet every Tuesday & Thursday for 45 minutes and perform two official concerts at night and two unofficial concerts during the school day.